probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ![alt text](../implementations/rfm19-dht-routing-table-health/plots/missing-peers-ratio.png)

-The ratio of missing peers per bucket is computed as $(1-\frac{\#peers\_in\_bucket}{\#all\_peer\_with\_CPL})$.
+The ratio of missing peers per bucket is computed as $(1-\frac{p}{c})$, with `p` being the number of peers in the bucket and `c` the total number of peers with this CPL.
 When comparing the ratio of peers that are missing from bucket with high CPL, we notice that even though these buckets are not very populated, a non negligible ratio of peers is missing.
 However, in comparison with buckets with lower IDs, we have much less data points to rely on.
 Nodes in these buckets are rare, and thus the data we obtained may not be totally representative.
 As we will see later, the peers in buckets 14 and above are exclusively among the 4 closest peers.
 We will focus more on the 20 closest peers, that belong in the high CPL buckets in the next section.

 ### 20 Closest Peers Awareness